AdJade/virtual-hyperscript-svg/readme.markdown

 # virtual-hyperscript-svg

-create virtual-dom nodes for svg using hyperscript
+create virtual-dom nodes for svg using hyperscript syntax

 # example